davidelettieri/Tapl/README.md

 I'm not sure how I will handle code repetition, since chapters build one upon another, so I will probably change the structure of the solution as needed.

 So far I'm ignoring the info about the position in the source file/string where the node is been generated.
 In the original implementation the term type is a discriminated union type with each cases representing a different term such as lambda abstraction or application.
+I'm using polymorphism with an empty interface ITerm.